-General Eligibility Requirements
+General Federal Financial Aid Eligibility Requirements

-Specific eligibility requirements vary from program to program.
-The following criteria apply to all financial aid programs.
-To receive financial aid a student must:
+The following criteria apply to all federal financial aid programs.
+To receive federal financial aid a student must:

-1. Be a U.S. citizen or permanent resident, or eligible non-citizen.

-- 2. Have a valid Social Security Number. - 3.
+- 1. Be a U.S. citizen or permanent resident, or eligible non-citizen. - 2.
+Have a valid Social Security Number. - 3.
 Have met legal requirements for Selective Service Registration. - 4.
 Not owe a refund on any Pell Grant or Supplemental Grant while in attendance at any college. - 5.
 Not be on default on any loan under the Federal Family Educational Loan Program (FFELP) or Federal Direct Loan Program. - 6.
-Have financial need (with the exception of some federal loan programs). - 7.
+Have financial need (except for some federal loan programs). - 7.
 Have an official high school diploma or a General Education Development (GED) certificate. - 8.
 Be enrolled or accepted for enrollment as a regular student in an eligible program leading to a degree. - 9.
 Continue to meet enrollment and attendance requirements established by federal Title IV regulations and Talladega College.
-Students who apply for financial assistance and later withdraw during a semester may be required to return a portion of the financial assistance they received during the semester.
-Please see the financial aid Withdrawal Policy. - 10.
+Students who apply for financial assistance and later withdraw during a semester may be required to return a portion of the financial assistance they received during the semester. - 10.
 Maintain Satisfactory Academic Progress (SAP) in a course of study according to the standards and practices of Talladega College.
 These Standards of Progress are also outlined in detail under the main index frame; Satisfactory Academic Progress Policy or may be obtained directly from the Office of Financial Aid.